bueler/fluid-solid-seminar/index.md

 ## content

-My idea for this seminar is that there are several math graduate students already doing fluids or elasticity research, and that broader knowledge is helpful.
-This applies to me (Ed) as well.
-Furthermore, it is now pretty easy to do numerical simulations of fluids and solids using the finite element method, especially using [Firedrake](https://www.firedrakeproject.org/index.html), the open source Python-based tool for last year's [finite element seminar](https://bueler.github.io/fe-seminar/).
+My idea for this seminar is that there are several math graduate students already doing fluids or elasticity research.
+Broader knowledge, with some kind of **focus on the mathematical structures underlying continuum problems**, and on **finite element formulation of the equations**, is helpful to all of us.

+Also, it is now pretty easy to do numerical simulations of fluids and solids using the finite element method, especially using [Firedrake](https://www.firedrakeproject.org/index.html).
+That open source Python-based library was the subject of last year's [finite element seminar](https://bueler.github.io/fe-seminar/), so we have examples to work from.

-I'm happy to try to start the seminar with some kind of continuum mechanics introduction.
+I figure I might start the seminar with some kind of continuum mechanics introduction.
 However, general continuum mechanics quickly gets ... boring?
-In any case, there are many on campus who are expert in various fluids/solids problems, and they are all invited.
-As well as anyone who is just curious.
-Ideally the experts can start presenting their particular models from a (roughly) continuum mechanics starting point.
+In any case, there are many on campus who are expert in various specific fluids/solids problems, and **they are all invited**.
+Anyone who is just curious is also invited.
+Ideally the experts can start their presentations from a somewhat-common starting point, before getting to their particular models.

+Tsunamis, linear elasticity, seismology, vulcanology, magneto-hydrodynamics, and water balloons are all in scope.

 ## <a id="schedule"></a> topics (schedule)